hpc4cmb/libaatm/README.md

 ## Installation

-This library uses a cmake build system...
+This library uses a cmake build system.
+You should make a build directory:

+    %>  mkdir build
+    %>  cd build

+And then run cmake with the options you wish (like the install location):

+    %>  cmake -DCMAKE_INSTALL_PREFIX=/path/to/install ..

+Next build with:

+    %>  make -j 4

+Run tests with:

+    %>  make test

+And install the package with:

+    %>  make install